toharl/Attack_CS6231/README.md

 ### To reproduce the results of the first line of experiments:
 for example, our attack:

 `python main.py --lr=0.01 --f=0.8 --attack=True`

 for example, poison attack:

 `python main.py --lr=0.01 --f=0.8 --poison=True`

-Note that by default: N=6, num of epochs =150, size of attacker dataset is 50k/(N-1). you can also specify --d_a for using different size of attacker dataset.
+Note that by default: N=6, num of epochs =150, size of attacker dataset is 50k/(N-1).

+### To reproduce the results of the second line of experiments:

+You can also specify --d_a for using different size of attacker dataset.

 # Original Readme:
 # Train CIFAR10 with PyTorch